 Will We Visit Again?

 We were underwhelmed by Tulum during the visit.
 However, it does have a cute and vibrant downtown with a nice beach town vibe.
 In retrospect, I was only underwhelmed because I was unprepared for the price of food and the inconvenience of getting to the beach (no parking lot or facilities).
+I really enjoyed the beautiful beach (even with the seaweed).
 Knowing what I know now, I’d plan accordingly in order to make the perfect Tulum trip for my family!

 Have you been to Tulum?
 Did you take the kids?
 What’s your favorite part?
 What’s your least favorite part?